Tylereck81/Automated-Pulse-Sensing-Tool-/README.md

 ## Instructions
 In order to run the program, make sure the pulse sensor, arduino, and camera are all connected via USB and the computer recongizes them.

+The two modes that are available are Manual and Automatic.
+Manual is selected by default.

+ * ### Manual
+     - Intended mode for the doctor.
+The detect button should first be used to activate the detection algorithm when hand is placed in camera view.
+The stop button is to freeze the frame so that the user may have a chance to select the point.
+Clicking the point activates the motor movement to have the sensor move directly beneath the selected pulse point.
+Sensor Arrow Motors, shown in the Options section, should then be used to move motors down to point manually.
+When ready to scan, the Scan button should then be pressed.
+A screen, recording and graphing live data pulse points, will pop up to indicate the scan is taking place.
+When finished, the Stop button should then be pressed to stop the scan.
+Edit Graph button can be pressed to select a subset of the graph; left click to select start point and right click to select end point.
+Lastly, information about the patient can be entered in text area and uploaded by pressing the Upload button.

+* ### Automatic
+     - Intended mode for patient.
+When the Automatic button is pressed in the Options section, a user-friendly instruction screen will pop up for users to read.
+After instructions have been read, the finish button will be enabled to press.
+Automation will start 5 seconds after the Finish button is pressed.
+The tool will automatically detect the pulse point, select the pulse point, move motors to that point, and scan for 30 seconds.
+When finished, the user will have to press the Stop Scan button and enter information to be uploaded.